Gauge Invariant Propagators and States in Quantum Electrodynamics: Gauge Invariant Propagators and States in Quantum Electrodynamics

-We emphasize that if we had chosen a different gauge fixing function $\mathcal{G}(A)$, the resulting gauge fixed action would look different, but this difference would only be temporary; the shift operator in (\ref{hatLG2}) would no longer give zero in any other gauge, instead enacting a gauge transformation which would return the action to the form (\ref{tilde-S}), with the three terms given by eqtns. (\ref{tildeSM})-(\ref{tildeSA}).
-In this form the theory is not manifestly Lorentz invariant, but this is simply because we evaluated $K_{fi}$ between two constant $t$ surfaces.
-In principle, one could chose a covariant gauge to compute the path-integral as long as one also evaluates the necessary shift of the longitudinal mode in the final expression.

-Note, in this connection, that we could take the expression in eqtn. (\ref{eq:finalprop2}) one step further if we explicitly act with the $U(1)$ transformation sitting outside the path-integral.
-This locally rotates the boundary data for the Dirac field by an angle which depends on the longitudinal part of the gauge field, giving our final expression for the gauge invariant QED propagator on the extended configuration space,
+We can take the expression in eqn. (\ref{eq:finalprop2}) one step further if we explicitly act with the $U(1)$ transformation sitting outside the path-integral.
+This locally rotates the boundary data for the Dirac field by an angle which depends on the longitudinal part of the gauge field, to give